AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   have been specified.
 For others, the correctness of calls to standard subprograms should be checked separately, by review or testing.

-* [SPARK_FORMAL_CONTAINERS]
-  Actual parameters in instances of the :ref:`Formal Containers Library` or :ref:`Functional Containers Library` are subjected to some assumptions:

-  * No function parameter shall access global data, nor be a volatile function.

-  * The ``"="`` parameter of both functional and formal container libraries shall be an equivalence relation - it shall be reflexive, symmetric, and transitive.
-The same holds for the ``Equivalent_Keys`` or ``Equivalent_Elements`` parameter of sets and maps.

-  * The ``"<"`` parameter of ordered sets and maps shall define a strict weak ordering relationship - it shall be irreflexive, asymmetric, transitive, and in addition, if x < y for any values x and y, then for all other values z, either (x < z) or (z < y) or both.

-  * The ``Hash`` parameter of hashed sets and maps shall return the same value for any two equivalent keys or elements.

 * [SPARK_FLOATING_POINT]
   When using floating-point numbers, GNATprove relies on the :ref:`Semantics of Floating Point Operations` as defined in IEEE-754.
 The compiler, OS, and